Poppybox/Poppybox/README.md

 - 👋 Hi, I’m @Poppybox
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... geeky media mostly
-- 🌱 I’m currently learning .... geeky media mostly
+- 🌱 I’m currently learning ... web development and advanced graphic design
-🌱 I’m currently learning ... web development and advanced graphic design 💞️ I’m looking to collaborate on ... games.
+- 💞️ I’m looking to collaborate on ... games.
 I'm also a professional illustrator with an interest in game dev.
-📫 How to reach me ... feybirdstudios@gmail.com if you want to collab on a game.
+- 📫 How to reach me ... feybirdstudios@gmail.com if you want to collab on a game.
 Find my art at poppyp artstation